Blog Post

 Step 3 — Writing the App

-Now we can start writing our app.
-First, we’ll replace the current contents of main.dart with a more stripped-down example displaying a single button:
+Now you can start writing your app.
+First, replace the current contents of main.dart with a more stripped-down example displaying a single button:

 import 'dart:io';